 Salihiye: (left) minaret of the Mosque and Mausoleum of Sheikh Mohi al-Din; (right) Medrese al-Jaharkasiye

 Mohi al-Din Mausoleum was built in 1516 by Ottoman Sultan Selim I to house the tomb of Ibn al-Arabi (1165-1240), a famous mystic and philosopher who was born in Andalusia and who, after a life of travels in many Muslim countries, spent his last years in Salihiye; he was given the appellation of Mohi al-Din (he who revives faith).
-Sultan Selim ordered the construction of the complex which included a detached imaret (soup kitchen) immediately after having conquered Damascus; the decision to honour a great Muslim theologian was not without a political purpose; the Ottoman sultans were not regarded by Arabs as being faithful Muslims; Constantinople, their capital, was seen as a Greek city and the sultans were reproached for their religious tolerance and for marrying women of Christian origin; by building this mausoleum Sultan Selim wanted to appear as a very pious man.
+Sultan Selim ordered the construction of the complex which included a detached imaret (soup kitchen) immediately after having conquered Damascus; the decision to honour a great Muslim theologian was not without a political purpose; the Ottoman sultans were not regarded by many Arabs as being faithful Muslims; Constantinople, their capital, was seen as a Greek city and the sultans were reproached for their religious tolerance and for marrying women of Christian origin; by building this mausoleum Sultan Selim wanted to appear as a very pious man.

 Salihiye: (above) detail of portal near Mohi al-Din Mosque; (below) inscription at the Mausoleum of Amir Kajkun al-Mansuri